KAMALESH-BHANU/CODTECH-TASK2/README.md

 Objective

-The Simple Vulnerability Scanning Tool project is a Java-based application designed to assess the security of a network or website by scanning for common vulnerabilities.
+The Simple Vulnerability Scanning Tool project is designed to assess the security of a network or website by scanning for common vulnerabilities.
 The tool focuses on identifying open ports, detecting outdated software versions, and checking for basic misconfigurations.
 This project aims to provide a basic yet functional security assessment tool that helps users identify potential security weaknesses and take necessary actions to mitigate them.

 Key Features